pulumi/workshops/azure-intro/java/content/lab-03/README.md

   details
 ```

-Notice that the existing infrastructure (i.e. our static site in our bucket) remains unchanged.
+Notice that the existing infrastructure (i.e., our static site in our bucket) remains unchanged.
 Let's deploy this by selecting "yes" and hitting return.

 ## Step 4 &mdash; Export the URL